 Please note that the maximum award for any combination of scholarships is $29,010 per year.

 FULL TIME UNDERGRADUATE TUITION AND FEES

-The following represents per semester charges applicable for the 2013-2014 academic year.
-Classes can be taken during the summer months at additional costs of $515.00 per credit.
+The following represents per year charges for the 2014-2015 academic year.
+Classes can be taken during the summer months at additional costs of $535.00 per credit.

-Generally, all tuition and fees, with the exception of financial aid award amounts, are to be paid in full at the beginning of each semester/term.
+All tuition and fees, with the exception of financial aid award amounts, are to be paid in full 10 days prior to the start of each semester/term.
 Interest is charged on unpaid balances.

 |Room Charges |

 |McGowan Hall || |

 |Gildea Hall ||$7.160.00 |

 |Townhouses ||$8,070.00 |